Employee Story Strategy Template 👈

 One of the biggest barriers to sustained leadership support for employee story programs is not delivering immediate measurable value.
 Show how the stories you collect will be used internally and externally to enhance existing processes and functions.

-- Task: Document the things you will do with stories to make an immediate impact.
+- Action: Document the things you will do with stories to make an immediate impact.

 5. Create a calendar for key campaigns.